iKarmaaa123/terraform-nginx-devops-project/README.md

 <p> Each environment directory contains the same files: .gitignore, main.tf, terraform.tfvars, variables.tf, versions.tf.

-- .gitignore - used to ignore pushing certain files to GitHub in order to protect important credentials and passwords:
+- .gitignore: used to ignore pushing certain files to GitHub in order to protect important credentials and passwords

-.terraform
-.terraform.lock.hcl
-project-key.pem
-terraform.tfstate
-terraform.tfstate.backup

-- main.tf - where both modules are being instantiated
+- main.tf: where both modules are being instantiated

 - terraform.tfvars: custom variables for our project